akimd/vcsn/doc/README.txt

 Specify that "power" should perform the naive iterative multiplicative approach, instead of the squaring one.

-** VCSN_ORIGINS
-Works only in TAF-Kit.
-Dump on stdout the "origins" of states for algorithms that build automata from sets of states of input automata or other types of information (e.g., derived-term, product, determinize, minimize, shuffle, infiltration...).
-Use tests/bin/teedot to put turn this information in something that Graphviz displays.

 ** VCSN_PARENS
 Force the display of useless parentheses.